Pips Answer for Wednesday, January 7, 2026

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2026-01-07
+NYT Pips easy answer for 2026-01-07

-Answer for 2026-01-07
+Complete answer for 2026-01-07 (Easy)

 I tackled the January 7th Pips set starting with Ian Livengood’s Easy puzzle.
 The first thing I spotted was the 'empty' constraint at (2,0) and (3,3), which in Pips language means those cells have zero dots.
 I looked at my domino list—[3,5], [2,3], [0,3], [4,1], [2,4]—and immediately knew the [0,3] and [4,1] dominoes were likely candidates for those spots.